LinnetteCapul/Big-Brother-Employee-Management-System/README.md

 ## Installation

-In order to use this application, the user will first have to git clone the repository onto their local computer.
+In order to use this application, the user will first have to `git clone` the repository onto their local computer, run seeds in MySql, and finally `npm run start` in the terminal.

 ## Usage